 The tour duration is 3-4 hours, but the tour length can vary depending on the weather.
 Wear warm clothes and shoes as the weather can get freezing during the night.
 Refunds are not issued in case of unsuccessful tours.
 We do allow guests to join the...)

-Please contact our Customer care to re-book your tour.
+Please contact our Customer Care Team to re-book your tour.

 Unfortunately, there isn’t just one simple answer to this question.